lookee/Reversi42/src/Board/README.md

 ## Overview

 The Board module implements a clean Model-View-Controller architecture with **pluggable views**.
-As of v5.0.0, the primary interface is web-based, with headless mode for tournaments.
+As of v5.0.0, the primary interface is web-based (WebGUI), with headless mode for tournaments and automated testing.

 ## Components